deepsm007/tools/rh-pre-commit/README.md

 attestation "sign off" in the commit message.

 Rh-pre-commit currently provides two functions:

 1. A check secrets task.
-This task utilises gitleaks and internal patterns to identify potential secrets before they are committed.
+This task utilizes gitleaks and internal patterns to identify potential secrets before they are committed.
 It requires the installation of a pre-commit hook in each git repository.

-2. A sign-off task.
+2. An optional sign-off task.
 This task provides an attestation in the commit message allowing teams to easily identify what other tasks were run and the version or rh-pre-commit installed.
 It requires the installation of a commit-msg hook in each repository and for the check secrets task to be installed and enabled.